Karen Davis (The Grudge)

 Karen Davis is a fictional character from The Grudge franchise.
 Being the central character of the American franchise, she uncovers the Saeki house's dark past and is the only one to survive the first film.
-She returns in The Grudge 2 and compels her sister, Aubrey, to put a stop to the curse.
+She returns in The Grudge 2 and compels her sister, Aubrey, to put a stop to the curse after her death.
 Her portrayal was met with acclaim by critics and the films crew.
 She makes a cameo appearance in The Grudge 3 with a flashback scene.

 Karen is the American counterpart for Rika Nishina, the main character of Ju-On: The Grudge (2002) though their fates differ between films, as Rika's death scene in the original film was instead given to Karen's sister Aubrey in The Grudge 2.
+Karen is the archenemy of Kayako Saeki in the American franchise.

 Character arc

 The Grudge

 Karen Davis (Sarah Michelle Gellar) is the main protagonist of The Grudge.
 She is an American social worker who moves with her boyfriend, Doug, to Tokyo.
 She volunteers to take care of a woman named Emma Williams when Emma's first caretaker, Yoko, does not show up to work.
 When Kayako Saeki, an undead woman bound to a curse, starts killing people around her, she starts investigating the curse's origin.
 She decides to head back to the house to keep Doug from falling to the curse, but fails.
 Karen then tries to stop the curse by burning down the house, but this instead releases the curse.